 To their credit, many of those bigger distillers have gotten very, very good at aging their whiskies.
-They do it so well that they’re able to filter out any imperfections in the distilling process.
+They do it so well that they’re able to filter out most of the imperfections in their spirits that come from their less detail-oriented distilling process.
 So I think you have the bigger Kentucky distillers who don’t put much emphasis on the distillation, and age their whiskey really well, and you have smaller craft distillers who put a lot of emphasis on distillation so that they don’t have to age their whiskies so long in order to get a really nice bourbon of comparable quality to the big Kentucky brands.
 For the smaller guys like us, the focus tends to be more on flavor at every step rather than yield.

 So Colin, how did you end up distilling here?

 Well, the deep beginning of it probably lies back when I was growing up in a dry county in Kentucky.
 When we were in high school and we wanted liquor, we’d go to a local bootlegger.
-Bootleggers aren’t necessarily someone who just sells moonshine anymore, in modern times a bootlegger is more likely someone who drove to Virginia and filled up his trunk with Zima and then sells it out the back door at home in a dry county. [laughter.]
+Bootleggers aren’t necessarily someone who just sells moonshine from a still out in the woods anymore.
+In modern times a bootlegger is more likely someone who drove to Virginia and filled up his trunk with Zima and then sells it out the back door at home in a dry county. [laughter.]
 That’s modern day bootlegging for you.